MGGSK/Order-Manager/Security.md

 # Privacy Policy
 ## What data is collected
--Everything writen in a bug report
+I don't colled any data using the app.
+I only collect everything writen in a bug report.

 ## What is the data used for
--Its used to improve the app
+Its used to improve the app.